 - when an object with a "notify:" attribute is updated.
 The "notify:" attribute of the old version of the object is used if the object was already in the database, and the "notify:" attribute of the new object is used if the object is a new one. - when an object that is maintained (that is, it has a "mnt-by:" attribute) is updated, and the maintainer(s) have "mnt-nfy:" attributes.
-The e-mail boxes mentioned in the "mnt-nfy:" attributes of the relevant maintainers must be used. - when an inetnum, route or a domain object is created in a space protected by a less specific object (by "mnt-lower:" attribute of the object).
+The e-mail boxes mentioned in the "mnt-nfy:" attributes of the relevant maintainers must be used. - When an inetnum, route or a domain object is created in a space protected by a less specific object (by "mnt-lower:" attribute of the object). - when a reference to an irt object is added to or removed from an inetnum or inet6num object (by means of "mnt-irt:" attribute), and the irt object contains an "irt-nfy:" attribute(s).
+The e-mail boxes mentioned in the "irt-nfy:" attributes are used.